andpor/react-native-sqlite-storage/README.md

         mReactRootView = new ReactRootView(this);
         mReactInstanceManager = ReactInstanceManager.builder()
                 .setApplication(getApplication())
-                .setBundleAssetName("index.android.bundle")  // this is dependant on how you name you JS files .setJSMainModuleName("index.android")        // this is dependant on how you name you JS files .addPackage(new MainReactPackage())
+                .setBundleAssetName("index.android.bundle")  // this is dependant on how you name you JS files, example assumes index.android.js
+                .setJSMainModuleName("index.android")        // this is dependant on how you name you JS files, example assumes index.android.js
+                .addPackage(new MainReactPackage())
                 .addPackage(new SQLitePluginPackage(this))   // register SQLite Plugin here
                 .setUseDeveloperSupport(BuildConfig.DEBUG)